pmohinder/platform-docs/02_Provisioning_EclecticIQ_ER_Server/Readme.md

     -   16 GB RAM (Use 64 GB RAM if number of suppoerted clients > 500)

--   Contact PolyLogyx to procure the following:
+-   Contact EclecticIQ to procure the following:

     -   Server Docker image (plgx-esp.zip)

     -   Clean-up script (docker-cleanup.sh)

--   Docker and Docker Compose are required to install the PolyLogyx server.
+-   Docker and Docker Compose are required to install the EclecticIQ ER server.

 -   In-bound Ports 5000, 9000 and 443 are open on the system.
 Port 5000 is used for UI, 9000 and 443 for agent communication